Ogoa/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c
 Task 5
 This program contains a function that prints the sign of a number; '+' if it is greater thn 0, '0' if it is 0 and '-' if it is less than 0.

+6-abs.c
+Task 6
+This program contains a function that computes the absolute value of an integer.